-12. Training

-- 12.1 Staff are trained on the delivery of RSE as part of their induction and it is included in the academies' continuing professional development calendar. - 12.2 The Principal will also invite visitors from outside the academy, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+14. Training 14.1 Staff are trained on the delivery of RSE as part of their induction and it is included in the academies' continuing professional development calendar.
+14.2 The Principal will also invite visitors from outside the academy, such as school nurses or sexual health.